© 2005-2006 Huron Township Conservation Club All Rights Reserved

 7) Be sure the barrel and action are clear of obstructions.
 Only carry ammunition for the gun you are carrying and the game you are hunting.

 8) Never climb a fence or tree, cross a log or a stream, or jump a ditch with a loaded gun.

-9) When target practicing, be sure your backstop is adequate.
-Do not shoot into rocky backstops or into water.
+9) When target practicing, be sure your target and backstop is adequate.
+Do not shoot into rocks, inadequate backstops or into water.

 10) Never use alcoholic beverages or drugs when handling a firearm.
 Alcohol or drugs should not be used before or during the hunt or when cleaning a gun.
 Always be fully alert and in control.